- Solutions

 For most organizations distributing COVID-19 vaccines, vaccine availability is only half the problem; the rest is figuring out how to effectively deploy the vaccines they do have.
 It turns out that it’s pretty difficult to set up a successful vaccination system, especially given the urgent demand.

 Because of this, many of the current vaccination deployment solutions on the market are failing to achieve what they promise.
-So far, these offerings have caused wide-scale glitches and crashes that result in cancelled appointments, overbooked clinics, and locked-out administrators.
+So far, these offerings have caused wide-scale glitches and crashes that result in canceled appointments, overbooked clinics, and locked-out administrators.

 Let’s look at some of the flaws of the current approaches and see how to resolve them in order to create an effective vaccination pipeline for both patients and staff, and ultimately, everyone.

 There are a few issues that appear consistently throughout numerous vaccination scheduling and distribution solutions.
 Many of them stem from the fact that these solutions tend to have been built quickly, without agile functionalities and unprepared to be executed on a large scale.
-They also often fail to prioritize ease-of-use and patient communication.
+They also often fail to prioritize ease of use and patient communication.

 This pattern can be summarized by 4 primary problems: